Nicolai Brock-Madsen: St Mirren (loan)

 Brock-Madsen returned to Birmingham after his loan with Cracovia, and was then loaned to Scottish Premiership club St Mirren in August 2018.
 His first appearance came on 11 August in the starting eleven for the visit to Rangers.
 With half an hour gone and the hosts leading 2–0, Brock-Madsen broke free and was brought down by Ross McCrorie, who was sent off.
 St Mirren were unable to profit from the numerical advantage, and Brock-Madsen was substituted after 69 minutes.
 After five appearances without scoring, he was told he was not in the plans of the club's new manager, Oran Kearney.
 He returned to Birmingham in mid-October to train, but would not be eligible to play for them until the loan expired on 1 January 2019.
 Birmingham later confirmed that his contract would be cancelled by mutual consent as of that date.

 Return to Denmark

 On 21 January 2019, Brock-Madsen signed a six-month deal with Danish Superliga club AC Horsens.

 After Horsens suffered relegation to the Danish 1st Division, Brock-Madsen signed with Randers, where he returned after an absence of six years.
 He penned a two-year contract, and joined the club ahead of the 2021–22 Danish Superliga.
 On transfer deadline day, 31 January 2023, Brock-Madsen was loaned out to Danish 1st Division side FC Fredericia for the rest of the season.
+He left both Fredericia and Randers at the end of the 2022-23 season, as both contracts expired.

+On 6 February 2024, 31-year old Brock-Madsen announced his retirement from football.